 The Queensland Government has released the final CoastConnect Concept Design and Impact Management Plan (CDIMP).
 The CDIMP contains an analysis of the project’s anticipated benefits and impacts, including details on how potential impacts can be mitigated in future detailed design and construction phases.

 The project team, in conjunction with key stakeholders and the community, has worked hard to develop the preferred alignment which has now been finalised.
-This process involved three rounds of community and stakeholder consultation between late 2007 and mid-2009.
+This process involved 3 rounds of community and stakeholder consultation between late 2007 and mid-2009.
 All feedback was considered prior to finalising the alignment.
-The identified corridor will now be protected under the provisions of the Transport Planning and Coordination Act.
+The identified corridor is now protected under the provisions of the Transport Planning and Coordination Act (1994).

-The key benefits of the preferred corridor includes:
+The key benefits of the preferred corridor include:

 - most direct route between the existing and emerging activity nodes